-David Bergman is a first-chair trial lawyer who represents a wide range of clients--including leading financial institutions, private equity funds, public and closely held companies, board committees, individuals, and foreign sovereigns and corporations--in complex commercial disputes.
+David Bergman is a first-chair trial lawyer who represents a wide range of clients — including leading financial institutions, private equity funds, public and closely held companies, board committees, individuals, and foreign sovereigns and corporations — in complex commercial disputes.
 He has extensive experience in federal and state court litigation, domestic and international arbitration, and administrative and enforcement actions, including those brought by the OCC, FDIC, FTC, and SEC.
-Mr. Bergman represents plaintiffs and defendants in breach of contract, fiduciary duty, corporate governance, and fraud actions, including disputed merger and acquisition transactions, and defends against putative class actions and government enforcement actions presenting claims under securities, antitrust, banking, and consumer protection laws.
+David represents plaintiffs and defendants in breach of contract, fiduciary duty, corporate governance, and fraud actions, including disputed merger and acquisition transactions, and defends against putative class actions and government enforcement actions presenting claims under securities, antitrust, banking, and consumer protection laws.
 He also maintains an active pro bono practice.

 - Private equity firm in putative class action claiming WARN Act violations.
 Won motion for summary judgment.
 Cleary v.
-American Capital, Ltd., 59 F.Supp.3d 249 (D. Mass.
-2014).
+American Capital Ltd., 59 F.Supp.3d 249 (D. Mass.).

-- Private equity firm and members of board of directors in Delaware state court litigation asserting claims for breach of fiduciary duty in connection with failed portfolio company.
+- Private equity firms and members of the board of directors in litigation asserting claims for breach of fiduciary duty in connection with failed portfolio companies.
+Litigation has involved portfolio companies in various industries, including candy and confection, real estate, electrical contracting, and steel mining.

 - "Big Five" accounting firm in successful defense against claims of fraud, negligence, and professional malpractice brought by New York Superintendent of Insurance.